-If you store your memories in the cloud, you can give access to family members - including tech savvy grandparents — so they can view or add content whenever they please.
+If you store your memories in the cloud, you can give access to family members near and far — including tech-savvy grandparents — so they can view or add more whenever they please.

-Some programs allow you to add tags to locate pictures using keywords - you could find your grandparents’ wedding pictures in seconds at the next family dinner.
+Some programs allow you to add tags to locate pictures using keywords, too.
+So, you could find your grandparents’ wedding pictures in seconds at the next family dinner.

-When your family see the knowledge and satisfaction you have experienced from digitizing memories, they could be inspired to do the same for themsleves.
+When your family see the knowledge and satisfaction you have experienced from digitizing memories, they may well be inspired to do the same for themselves.

-While you can still keep your physical copies, neither you or your grandparents will have to worry about floods, fires damage or deterioration ruining sentimental items.
+While you can still keep your physical copies, neither you or your grandparents will have to worry about floods, fire damage or deterioration ruining sentimental items.

-Not only this, but you can all rest easy knowing meaningful moments from your family history are now safeguarded for generations to come.
+Not only this, but you can all rest easy knowing meaningful moments from your family history are now stored safely in one place for generations to come to enjoy.